mckays630/depmap/reports/CDK6.md

 <h2>Reactome Pathway diagram</h2>
-<a href="https://reactome.org/PathwayBrowser/#/R-HSA-9632700">Evasion of Oxidative Stress Induced Senescence Due to Defective p16INK4A binding to CDK4 and CDK6</a>
+<a href="https://reactome.org/PathwayBrowser/#/R-HSA-9632700" target="_BLANK">Evasion of Oxidative Stress Induced Senescence Due to Defective p16INK4A binding to CDK4 and CDK6</a>